NathanCustom Tailors

 Frequently Asked Questions

-How much does a custom suit cost in the US?
+How much do custom tailored suits cost in the US?

 How much does a custom suit cost from Vietnam?

 A custom suit from a reputable tailor in Vietnam costs between $90 and $400, depending on fabric and the tailor's reputation.
 At Nathan Tailors in Hoi An, prices range from $129 (wool blend) to $289 (merino wool), with worldwide shipping included.
-These prices are possible because of lower operating costs, direct-to-consumer service, and no middlemen -- not because of lower quality materials or construction.
+These prices are possible because of lower operating costs, direct-to-consumer service, and no middlemen -- not lower quality materials.

 Is a $129 custom suit actually good quality?

 Yes, if it comes from a skilled tailor using quality fabric.
 At Nathan Tailors, our $129 wool blend suit uses the same category of fabric available at major textile mills.
-The lower price reflects our location in Hoi An, Vietnam, where operating costs are a fraction of Western cities, not a reduction in material quality.
-Our 364+ five-star Google reviews from international customers confirm the quality.
+The lower price reflects our location in Hoi An, where operating costs are a fraction of Western cities -- a one-bedroom in central NYC alone rents for ~$4,269/month.5 Our 400+ five-star Google reviews confirm the quality.

 What is the difference between bespoke and made-to-measure?

-Bespoke suits are built entirely from scratch -- a unique pattern is created from your measurements, and the suit is constructed with extensive handwork over multiple fittings.
-Made-to-measure (MTM) suits start from a base pattern that is adjusted to your measurements, with construction that is partly machine-assisted.
+Bespoke suits are built entirely from scratch -- a unique pattern is created from your measurements and the suit is constructed with extensive handwork over multiple fittings, which is why US bespoke starts around $3,500.4 Made-to-measure starts from a base pattern adjusted to your measurements.
 Nathan Tailors offers a made-to-measure service where each suit is individually cut and sewn by a dedicated tailor, combining the personalization of bespoke with the efficiency of MTM.

 Can I get a custom suit without visiting the tailor in person?

 Yes.
-Nathan Tailors offers a full remote service via Zoom and WhatsApp.
-We guide you through self-measurement, discuss fabric and styling options on a video call, and ship your finished suit worldwide via DHL or FedEx.
+Nathan Tailors offers a full remote service via Telegram and WhatsApp.
+We guide you through self-measurement with our measurement app, discuss fabric and styling on a video call, and ship worldwide via DHL or FedEx.
 Thousands of customers in the US, UK, Australia, and Europe have ordered this way.

 Share